• Home

 The ultimate guide to Insurance and Risk Management graduate schemes

-It’s important to make sure our assets and livelihoods are covered in the event of disaster, whilst UK law dictates that certain safety nets (like car insurance) are mandatory.
+It’s important to make sure our assets and livelihoods are covered in the event of a disaster, whilst UK law dictates that certain safety nets (like car insurance) are mandatory.
 This is why “insurance” (along with its sister sector “risk management”), remains a superpower in the finance industry.

 Insurance careers come in a wide variety of shapes and forms.
 With a related graduate scheme, you can leap right onto the career ladder and start earning in this sector, straight out of university.